lynxoskar/data_mesh/comp2_notebook.md

+---

+theme : sky
+---

 ## Comparing Data Mesh, Pipelines, Systems of Record, and Siloed Sources of Truth
 The sources describe **data mesh** as a **decentralized data architecture** that breaks down monolithic data platforms into smaller, domain-oriented data products.
 These products are owned and managed by teams with deep domain knowledge, promoting data quality and agility.

 --